-If you haven't heard of the new OTICON OPN hearing devices, you are missing out.
+If you haven't heard of the new OTICON More hearing devices, you are missing out.
 Improved background noise and sudden noise suppression.
-Direct connection to iPhone and Android phones with Connect Clip.
+Direct connection to iPhone and connection to Android phones with a Connect Clip accessory.
 Patients report the best hearing they have in years.
-OPN1, OPN2 and OPN3 are also available in rechargeable option.
-Tinnitus support is a new feature available in OPN products.
+More 1, More 2, and More 3 are also available in rechargeable option.
+Tinnitus support is a new feature available in Oticon More products.

 Hearing aids are available in many styles, some of which are listed below: Digital hearing aids, digitally programmable hearing aids, programmable and conventional hearing aids are available in most styles.

 RIC - Receiver in the canal/virtually invisible option for BTE

 Slim Tube BTE - Virtually invisible mini or micro BTE instrument

 BTE - Behind-The-Ear (coupled to a custom earmold)

 ITE - In-The-Ear